-Copies of the WHS Constitution can be found in the Legislative Council room.
+Copies of the WHS Constitution can be found in the Main Office.
 Changes in school policy affected by any of the three branches of government (due to legislation, executive decision, or judicial precedent) shall be considered amendments to the rules and regulations found in this handbook.